-- Holding a transfer or discharge planning conference with the recipient, family, support coordinator, legal representative and advocate, if such is known; - Developing discharge options that will provide reasonable assurance that the recipient will be transferred or discharge to a setting that can be expected to meet his/her needs; - Preparing an updated service plan, as applicable, and preparing a written discharge summary that shall include, at a minimum, a summary of the health, behavioral issues, social issues and nutritional status of the recipient; and - Providing all services required prior to discharge that are contained in the final update of the service plan, as applicable, and in the transfer or discharge plan.
+- 1. Holding a transfer or discharge planning conference with the beneficiary, family, support coordinator, legal representative and advocate, if such is known; - 2.
+Developing discharge options that will provide reasonable assurance that the beneficiary will be transferred or discharge to a setting that can be expected to meet their needs; - 3.
+Preparing an updated service plan, as applicable, and preparing a written discharge summary that shall include, at a minimum, a summary of the health, behavioral issues, social issues and nutritional status of the beneficiary; and - 4.
+Providing all services required prior to discharge that are contained in the final update of the service plan, as applicable, and in the transfer or discharge plan.

-NOTE: The requirements above do not apply when the recipient is being discharged from the LT-PCS program by LDH or OAAS.
+NOTE: The requirements above do not apply when the beneficiary is being discharged from the LT-PCS program by LDH or OAAS.